ToonTools/TD_Course_2021_Q3/TD21Q3_expressions/readme.md

 Screenshots of the examples we did in Day 10's session

 # shadow that scales as its parent moves higher
+* move the red square up and the shadow reduces in size (down to a minimum), lower the square and it increases (up to a maximum)

 ![](../images/shadow_scale.png)
 ``` javascript
 min = 0.1